 The school's satisfactory academic progress policies must contain a Pace measure.
 The policy defines the pace that our students must progress to ensure educational program completion within the maximum timeframe of 150%.
 For clock hour programs, the maximum time frame is no longer than 150% of the published length of the educational program as measured in the cumulative number of clock hours the student is required to complete.
-For semester credit hour programs, the maximum time frame is no longer than 150% of the published length of the educational program as measured in the cumulative number of semester credit hours the student is required to complete.
+For semester or quarter credit hour programs, the maximum time frame is no longer than 150% of the published length of the educational programs, the maximum time frame is no longer than 150% of the published length of the educational programs as measured in the cumulative number of cock hours the student is required to complete.